on orders of $85 or more

 - Ithamar Hunter, who arrived in Canada in 1828

-- William Hunter, aged 25, a labourer, arrived in Saint John, NB aboard the ship "Edward Reid" in 1833
+- William Hunter, aged 25, a labourer, arrived in Saint John, New Brunswick aboard the ship "Edward Reid" in 1833

-- Andrew Hunter, aged 21, a labourer, arrived in Saint John, NB aboard the ship "Edward Reid" in 1833
+- Andrew Hunter, aged 21, a labourer, arrived in Saint John, New Brunswick aboard the ship "Edward Reid" in 1833

-- Agnes Hunter, aged 18, a spinster, arrived in Saint John aboard the ship "Robert Burns" in 1834
+- Agnes Hunter, aged 18, a spinster, arrived in Saint John, New Brunswick aboard the ship "Robert Burns" in 1834

 - Margaret Hunter, aged 35, arrived in Quebec in 1834